 - Returning this key carnivore to the wide variety of habitats it once occupied would help restore balance to those ecosystems and prevent exploitation through cruel hunting methods.

 - (Update Aug., 2013) According to news reports, the U.S. Fish and Wildlife Service (FWS) has put on hold the scientific peer review of its proposal to remove the gray wolf (Canis lupus) from the list of species protected by the Endangered Species Act.
 FWS disqualified three scientists from the panel of experts reviewing this proposal because they signed a letter that questioned some of the science behind the delisting of gray wolves.
 The decision to list or delist species is intended to be based on commercial and scientific information, but it is evident that politics informed the actions of FWS.
 This manipulation of the panel is not the way to conduct a fair and independent review of a matter, particularly one that holds many lives in the balance.
 We encourage you to continue to write to FWS, urging a fair process that takes all available scientific information into account.
 Read more here.

-- (Update Feb., 2014) The U.S. Fish and Wildlife Service (FWS) has reopened the comment period on its proposal to delist gray wolves.
+- (Update Feb., 2014) The U.S. Fish and Wildlife Service (FWS) reopened the comment period on its proposal to delist gray wolves.
 This comes after an independent scientific panel published a peer review of the science used in the FWS' proposal, and deemed it inadequate.
 They found that the proposal is "not well supported by the available science," and "was strongly dependent on a single publication, which was found to be preliminary and not widely accepted by the scientific community," according to a statement from the University of California-Santa Barbara.
-If you have not yet commented, please do so here.
-You can find a sample comment to use or modify here.
+The comment period closed again on March 27th, 2014.